Mitsubishi Materials Corporation

 Future Strategy and Response Toward a 1.5℃ World

-• To meet growing copper demand, we will invest in facilities at our domestic bases and increase our copper ore processing volume by 1.3 times (Naoshima) and electrolytic copper sales volume by 1.4 times (overall business) from the current levels by FYE March 2031.
-This stable supply of electrolytic copper will contribute to the realizing a decarbonized society.
+• To meet growing copper demand, we will invest in facilities at our domestic bases and increase our copper ore processing volume by 1.3 times (Naoshima) and copper cathode sales volume by 1.4 times (overall business) from the current levels by FYE March 2031.
+This stable supply of copper cathode will contribute to realizing a decarbonized society.

-Sales volume for electrolytic copper in FYE March 2024 increased to 650,000 tons after Onahama Smelting and Refining Co., Ltd. was made a wholly owned subsidiary.
+Sales volume for copper cathode in FYE March 2024 increased to 650,000 tons after Onahama Smelting and Refining Co., Ltd. was made a wholly owned subsidiary.

 graph